 Bed bugs are a translucent white in their nymph state, but brown when they mature.
 They grow to about 3/16ths of an inch and are oval with four-segmented antennae and prominent compound eyes.
 Bed bugs themselves can’t fly, so if you’re seeing anything with wings, it’s most likely not a bed bug.
 And bed bugs do bite, and they unfortunately bite humans because they feed on blood.

-2. How to Prevent an Infestation
+How to Prevent bed bugs

 - First, always check if you’re bringing in secondhand furniture (beds, couches, dressers, etc) before bringing them into your home.
 Because bed bugs are hitchhikers, you’ll want to check suitcases and backpacks as well to see if they may have come home with you.

 - Using a cover that encases the mattress and box springs both acts as a protective covering and eliminates hiding spots.
 A lighter colored cover will make any bed bugs easier to see if you do find them in your home.

 - Even though cleaning can be a pain, by reducing clutter in your home you can reduce places for bed bugs to hide.
 Vacuuming frequently can also help to eliminate any successful hitchhikers, though you’ll want to dispose of the vacuum bags in an airtight bag.